thenets/thenets/README.md

 ### Hi there, I'm Luiz Felipe 👋

-I'm an engineer at Nextios.
-Previously I worked on @dadosgovbr, Minas Gerais and Rio de Janeiro (Brazil) startups.
+I'm a software engineer and independent consultant.
+Previously I worked on @Nextios, @dadosgovbr, Minas Gerais, and Rio de Janeiro (Brazil) startups.

 I've made contributions to @CKAN, @Wikimedia, @Mozilla, and other projects.